ddorn/ddorn.gitlab.io/content/post/2021-04-01-Creating a retro sunset with Pygame.md

         p1 = INFINITY + from_polar(1000, angle)
         p2 = INFINITY + from_polar(1000, angle + span)
         points = [INFINITY, p1, p2]

+        # We take a copy of the sun color and add transparency
+        color = pygame.Color(SUN_BOTTOM)
+        color.a = 50

-        pygame.gfxdraw.filled_polygon(display, points, SUN_BOTTOM + (50,))
+        pygame.gfxdraw.filled_polygon(display, points, color)
 ```

 We only need a way too convert between polar coordinates and Cartesian
 and that will be the last function that we write.
-But first notice the `SUN_BOTTOM + (50,)` which is tuple concatenation to add a fourth
-component to our color, transparency.
-A transparency of 50 does the job well,
-and pygame handle everything for us: the triangle is way to big, but clipped to
+For the rest, pygame handles everything for us: the triangle is way to big, but clipped to
 the screen correctly, and `gfxdraw` handles the transparency too.

 Now for the conversion from polar coordinates,